devakalpa1/AxisAutoConfig/README.md

 2. **Secondary Administrator (Step 2, Optional)**
    - After the root admin is created, you can create a secondary admin user
    - This user will have a custom username of your choice
-   - This user shares the same password as the root admin
+   - While you can use the same password as root admin, this is not required
    - Useful for organizational management and tracking

 3. **ONVIF User (Step 3)**